USEPA/AMET/docs/AMET_Users_Guide_v1.md

 After untarring the AMET code and data and installing/building the required two tiers of software components (as discussed in the AMET installation guide referenced above), the next stage is to configure the AMET system.
-In the $AMETBASE/configure directory, you will find three
+In the $AMETBASE/configure directory, you will find the R MySQL configuration file:
-files:

--   An R configuration file (amet-config.R)
+-   amet-config.R

 <a id="Configuration_File"></a>
 3.1 R Configuration File (amet-config.R)